aawajjoshi/Tableau-Group-7-/README.md

 # Tableau (Group 07)

 Tableau is a powerful business intelligence tool that allows users to visually analyze their data.
-It is a secure and flexible end-to-end analytics platform that enables individuals and businesses to devise interactive and shareable dashboards that allows for study of trends, variations, and density of data in the form of visually apealling interactive visualizations like graphs and charts.
+It is a secure and flexible end-to-end analytics platform that enables individuals and businesses to devise interactive and shareable dashboards that allow for the study of trends, variations, and density of data in the form of visually apealling interactive visualizations such as graphs and charts.
 Tableau is easy learn, thanks to their implementation of a simple, yet powerful drag-and-drop feature.
 The platform allows for real-time collaboration, easy connection to big data sources, and even supports the Hadoop platform.

 ## Download Tableau